pahihu/mumps/doc/manual.md

 are:

 * the name `%Object` which is the root class
-* the label `%Parents`, which specify the super classes
+* the label `%Parents` which specify the superclasses
-* the `%Unknown` method name which handles the unknown messages
+* the `%Unknown` method which handles the unknown messages
 * the `%ZSEND` local array which is used by `$ZSEND`

 ---